beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 order of execution.
 For example, the scripts from the directory with the prefix *01* must be executed first, followed by the scripts from the directory with the prefix *02*, etc. The middle part of a directory name denotes the purpose of the scripts in this directory.
-The suffix (after the last dash) specifies the host, on which the scripts from this directory should be executed on.
+The suffix (after the last dash) specifies the host, on which the scripts from this directory should be executed.
 There are 4 possible values of the target host prefix:

 - *all* -- execute the scripts on all the hosts;